 18. Phone Charger

-Definitely a must bring is your phone charger.
+You definitely want to bring your phone charger.
 Some cruise lines also have USB hubs in the rooms to use.

 It’s hard to line dry a wet bathing suit quickly in the cabin.
 Pack an extra suit so that you can have a dry one to put on when you need it.